tamilselvan-lws/Documents/Litespeed Web Server.md

 ```
 If prompted, enter your password, then confirm the installation with Y.

+If prompted, enter your password, then confirm the installation with Y.

+This command installs the Openlitespeed server package and LSPHP 8.1.
+[LiteSpeed PHP (LSPHP)](https://docs.litespeedtech.com/lsws/extapp/php/configuration/options/) is a PHP interpreter integrated with the [LiteSpeed Server Application Programming Interface (LSAPI)](https://www.litespeedtech.com/open-source/litespeed-sapi/php).

+Now that the OpenLiteSpeed server is installed, you will secure it by updating the default administrator account.

 ### 1.c.
 Setting the Administrative Password

 Before testing the server, you will set a new administrative password for OpenLiteSpeed.
 You can do this by running a script provided by OpenLiteSpeed: